arthurstevens/neetcode-150-python/Arrays_Hashing/README.md

     2. Fill out the array with the prefix products (`prefix[i-1]`)
     3. Reverse back through the array, multiplying each value by postfix products (`postfix[i+1]`)
 - This optimisation results in O(n) time complexity and O(1) extra space.

+---

+## Valid Sudoku

+**Key Concept(s):** Hash set, Array

+**Notes:**

+- An optimal solution to this challenge was simple to discover.
+The nature of unique values per row/column/block is ideal for a hash set.
+    1. Set up an array of sets (according to the grid size, usually 9x9) for each row, column, and block
+    2. Iterate over each cell in the grid
+        - If it is blank, early escape
+        - If it exists in in its respect row, column, or block set, early return `false`
+        - Else insert into respective sets
+    3. Return `true` after each value has been checked
+- The block index I initially used a 1D array, but this was simplified into 1D index:
+    - Row: (row / block size) * block size
+    - Col: (col / block size)
+    - Hence, block index = (row / block size) * block size + (col / block size)
+- This is optimal as:
+    - Avoids any duplicate checks or scans on cells
+    - Single pass with constant-time checks is as fast as possible, logically